indev11/gcp-project/README.md

 - Merge the PR to the main/master repo
 - Cloud Build is triggered
 - Cloud Build will store the Docker image to the Artifact Registry

+## Sprint-5
+- Creating a namespace in our GKE cluster
+- Creating a deployment file
+- Updating the Cloud Build code for deployment
+- Validating the deployment

+## Sprint-6
+- Extending our gke.yaml file to also include code to expose our application via an endpoint

+## Sprint-7
+- Deploy the changes to production using the right DevOps lifecycle